shafiquejamal/kafka-zookeeper-kerberos/README.md

-# Instructions for setting up Kafka, ZooKeeper and kerberos
+# Instructions for setting up Kafka, ZooKeeper and Kerberos

 See the [README-Kerberos.md](README-Kerberos.md) file for instructions for setting up Kerberos.